Beginner intro (2 minutes)

 channels.slack.channels. - Matrix: allowlist uses

 channels.matrix.groups.
-Prefer room IDs or aliases; joined-room name lookup is best-effort, and unresolved names are ignored at runtime.
+Use room IDs (!room:server) or aliases (#alias:server); room-name keys match only withchannels.matrix.dangerouslyAllowNameMatching: true, and unresolved entries are ignored at runtime.
 Usechannels.matrix.groupAllowFromto restrict senders; per-roomusersallowlists are also supported. - Group DMs are controlled separately (

 groupPolicy: "allowlist"; if your group allowlist is empty, group messages are blocked. - Runtime safety: when a provider block is completely missing (